-Our research focuses on the utilization of nano- and carbon-based materials in a wide range of electronic applications.
-Engineered functional nanomaterials like carbon nanotubes, nanowires and other carbon-based materials - like graphene or graphenic carbon materials - have the potential to significantly improve the performance of electronic devices, sensors, interconnects, energy- and information storage devices.
-At the same time, carbon-based materials may offer a route towards a more sustainable form of materials used in engineering - a form which relies less on the precious limited natural resources.
-Our efforts to create new functional devices bridge classical electrical engineering with material science and physics.
+Our research focuses on the utilization of nano- and carbon-based materials in a wide range of electronic applications and circuits.
+Engineered functional nanomaterials like carbon nanotubes, nanowires and other carbon-based materials - like graphene or graphenic carbon materials - have the potential to significantly improve the performance of electronic devices, sensors, interconnects, energy- and information storage devices and circuits based on them.
+At the same time, nano- and carbon-based materials may offer a route towards a more sustainable form of materials used in engineering - a form which relies less on the precious limited natural resources.
+Our efforts to create new functional devices bridge classical electrical engineering and circuits with material science and physics.

-The Department of Hybrid Electronic Systems is associated with the Department of Electrical and Computer Engineering of the Technische Universität München (TUM) and forms a research and teaching unit with the Chair of Technical Electronics.
+The Department of Hybrid Electronic Systems is associated with the Department of Electrical and Computer Engineering of the Technische Universität München (TUM) and forms a research and teaching unit with the Chair of Circuit Design.

 New article published in Nature: A 16-bit Carbon Nanotube Computer, based on a RISC-V architecture has been rolled out.

 On Monday, June 10, Jon will present: C6-4 - 15:15 A CMOS Temperature Stabilized 2-Dimensional Mechanical Stress Sensor with 11-bit Resolution, U. Nurmetov*, T. Fritz**, E. Muellner**, C. Dougherty**, F. Kreupl* and R....

 Sören Hommel successfully defended his dissertation "High Resolution Probing of Charge Carrier Properties in Semiconductor Device Materials".
 Congratulations!